Stephen-Hamilton-C/learning-gdscript/README.md

+# Archived - 2026-09-17
+All repositories have been transferred to a personally-run repository.
+This remains up for legacy purposes.

 # learning-gdscript
 Simple Godot project to learn how GDScript works.
 All gd scripts have my own notes from tutorials and articles I'm looking at.